 The purpose of this course is to introduce the student to federal, state and local laws governing the relationship between employer and employee.
-The course will expose the student to the regulations governing employment practices including background checks, discrimination, employee records, retention, employee compensation and benefits, disciplinary action and termination.
-The student, through the completion of a session-long application project will demonstrate mastery of these skills.
-Prerequisite: MGT 407
+The course will expose the student to the regulations

 MGT 420 Power, Influence, and Persuasion

 While all members of organizations use power and influence in varying degrees and ways, tacitly and explicitly, leaders routinely employ power to direct and influence the activities of others.
 This course will cover the sources and use of power, including the role of power in motivating others; the consequences of different types of power; and political processes, strategies and tactics - including persuasion.
 The goal of the course is to teach students how to effectively navigate the political environment of business organizations.
 Prerequisite: MGT 301; MGT 302